tlswg/tls13-spec/draft-ietf-tls-tls13.md

   abort the handshake with an "illegal_parameter" alert.
 Note that TLS 1.3 servers might receive TLS 1.2 or prior ClientHellos which contain other compression methods and MUST follow the procedures for the appropriate prior version of TLS.
+TLS 1.3 ClientHellos are identified as having a legacy_version of 0x0303 and a supported_versions extension present with 0x0304 as the highest version indicated therein.

 extensions
 : Clients request extended functionality from servers by sending data in the extensions field.
 The actual "Extension" format is defined in {{extensions}}.
+In TLS 1.3, use of certain extensions is mandatory, as functionality is moved into extensions to preserve ClientHello compatibility with previous versions of TLS.
+  Servers MUST ignore unrecognized extensions.
 {:br }

+All versions of TLS allow extensions to optionally follow the compression_methods field as an extensions field.
+TLS 1.3 ClientHello messages always contain extensions (minimally, "supported_versions", or they will be interpreted as TLS 1.2 ClientHello messages), however TLS 1.3 servers might receive ClientHello messages without an extensions field from prior versions of TLS.
+The presence of extensions can be detected by determining whether there are bytes following the compression_methods field at the end of the ClientHello.
+Note that this method of detecting optional data differs from the normal TLS method of having a variable-length field, but it is used for compatibility with TLS before extensions were defined.
+TLS 1.3 servers will need to perform this check first and only attempt to negotiate TLS 1.3 if a "supported_version" extension is present.
+If negotiating a version of TLS prior to 1.3, a server MUST check that the message either contains no data after legacy_compression_methods or that it contains a valid extensions block with no data following.
+If not, then it MUST abort the handshake with a "decode_error" alert.

 In the event that a client requests additional functionality using extensions, and this functionality is not supplied by the server, the client MAY abort the handshake.
-Note that TLS 1.3 ClientHello messages always contain extensions (minimally they must contain "supported_versions" or they will be interpreted as TLS 1.2 ClientHello messages).
-TLS 1.3 servers may receive TLS 1.2 ClientHello messages without extensions.
-If negotiating TLS 1.2, a server MUST check that the message either contains no data after legacy_compression_methods or that it contains a valid extensions block with no data following.
-If not, then it MUST abort the handshake with a "decode_error" alert.

 After sending the ClientHello message, the client waits for a ServerHello or HelloRetryRequest message.
+If early data is in use, the client may transmit early application data
+{{zero-rtt-data}} while waiting for the next handshake message.

-###  Server Hello
+### Server Hello {#server-hello}

-The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's "key_share" extension was acceptable.
-If it is not able to find an acceptable set of parameters, the server will respond with a "handshake_failure" fatal alert.
+The server will send this message in response to a ClientHello message if it is able to find an acceptable set of parameters and the ClientHello contains sufficient information to proceed with the handshake.

 Structure of this message: